 Every attempt is made to keep costs within the reach of all those who are called to ministry.
-At present, the following fee structure is in force for the 2015-2016 academic year.
+At present, the following fee structure is in force for the 2016-2017 academic year (tuition and fees are subject to change without notification).